carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

     Checks if a unit is valid.

     Args:
-        unit (str): The unit to check.
+        unit: The unit to check.
 Must be "C", "F", or "K".

     Returns:
-        bool: True if the unit is valid, False otherwise.
+        True if the unit is valid, False otherwise.
     """
     if not unit in ["C", "F", "K"]: return False